 Layer for Comfort

-Structure your space with upholstered headboards, layered bedding and plush area rugs underfoot.
+Use upholstered headboards, layered bedding, and plush rugs to build comfort.

 Add Subtle Contrast